FluBBaOfWard/S8DS/README.md

     * Fast: Scales to 256x192 using nearest-neighbour sampling at 60fps.
     * Smooth: Uses the same physical-aspect scaling with bilinear interpolation.
 High quality but CPU-dependent, 30+fps on DSi.
     * Smooth2: Upscales via 3D engine at 30fps.
 Not as high quality as Smooth but performant.
+    * Flicker: Alternates nearest-neighbour phases at 60fps for smoother scaling, but may flicker or dim edges.
   * Scaling: Here you can select if you want flicker or barebones lineskip.
   * Gamma: Lets you change the gamma ("brightness").
   * Color: Lets you change the color.